climate-innovation-hub/attribute-editing/README.md

 The metadata in a QQ-scaled daily minimum temperature data file can be corrected by running the following command.
-It applies the default global attributes, plus the `--del_var_attrs` option has been used to delete the `coordinates` attribute from any variables that have it and `--custom_global_attrs` has been used to define a custom "title" global attribute.
+It applies the default global attributes in `global_attributes.yml`, plus the `--del_var_attrs` option has been used to delete the `coordinates` attribute from any variables that have it and `--custom_global_attrs` has been used to define a custom "title" global attribute.
 The output has been redirected to a script called `fix.sh` which can be run to execute the commands.